k-barton/komodor/README.md

 This extension has initially been a slimmed-down fork of [Sciviews-K](https://community.komodoide.com/packages/addons/sciviews-k/) by Philippe Grosjean, but since then it has been largely rewritten.
-It is compatible with Komodo 7 to 11.
-It has been tested on Windows and Linux.
+It is compatible with Komodo 7 to 11, and has been tested to work on Windows and Linux.

-**Note:** Komodo, since version 9.2, provides its own R syntax highlighting which is not compatible with this add-on.
+**Note:** Komodo, since version 9.3, provides its own R syntax highlighting which is not compatible with this add-on.
 Therefore "R" language provided by this extension has been renamed to __"R_extended"__ to avoid conflicts.

 **Features:**

-* start/quit R from Komodo
+* start/close R from Komodo
 * execution of R code from within editor:
-   + output is shown in the _Command Output_ pane
+   + output from R is shown in the _Command Output_ pane
-   + execute (or `source`) current line or selection, bookmark-delimited block, function at cursor, or a whole file
+   + execute (or `source`) the current line or selection, bookmark-delimited block, function at cursor, or a whole file
 * syntax highlighting:
    + R including [Roxygen](http://roxygen.org/) tags